SirGnip/arcade_screensaver_framework/README.md

     install_screensaver venv\Lib\site-packages\arcade_screensaver_framework\examples\minimal_saver.py

 After installation, you need to go into Window's "Screen Saver Settings" dialog and select your newly installed screen saver.
+This is usually accomplished by following steps similar to:

+* Right click on the Windows desktop
+* Select "Personalilze"
+* Click "Lock screen" in left pane
+* Scroll to the bottom of the dialog and click link labeled "Screen saver settings"
+* In the "Screen Saver Settings" dialog, select your screen saver from the "dropdown"
+* Enter a "Wait" time for how long your computer must be idle before it starts the screen saver
-Click the "Preview" button on the dialog and you should see your screen saver appear after a couple seconds.
+* Click the "Preview" button to see your screen saver

 *Note: The "Screen Saver Settings" dialog will feel very sluggish while your have a custom screen saver selected.
 This is because Windows is running the screen saver application